 Journey to the southern side of Mt.
 Fuji to walk scenic highlands, visit waterfalls and access three of the key Fuji climbing trails

-Mt Fuji is split between Yamanashi Prefecture on the north side and Shizuoka Prefecture on the south.
-The Shizuoka side is the most common departure point for mountaineers, with three of the four trails located here.
+Mt.
+Fuji is split between Yamanashi Prefecture on the north side and Shizuoka Prefecture on the south.
+The Shizuoka side is a familiar departure point for mountaineers, with three of the four trails located here.
 Regardless of whether or not you intend to climb Mt.
 Fuji , the surrounding area offers numerous natural attractions and amusements.

 - Get some of the best views of Mt.
 Fuji from the grasslands of Asagiri-kogen

-- Visit Fujisan-Hongu Sengen-taisha Grand Shrine, the original starting point of a Fuji climb
+- Visit Fujisan Hongu Sengen Taisha Shrine, the original starting point of a Fuji climb

 - Take an extended trip to the beaches of the Izu Peninsula

-Walk through the prairies of the Asagiri-kogen Highlands
+Walk through the prairies of the Asagiri Plains

 Situated on the western side of Mt.
-Fuji, this expansive plateau is home to herds of cattle, making it Japan's dairy capital.
+Fuji, this expansive plateau is home to herds of cattle, making it a major dairy farming area.
 Walking along the prairie you'll come across picture-perfect scenes of Mt.
 Fuji mirrored in lakes and ponds, with cows and goats grazing nearby.
 You can also enjoy hands-on activities such as cow-milking and walking with goats.

 Gorgeous waterfalls in lush surroundings